 Using a Known Donor

 Many couples are drawn to using a loved one as a third party sperm or egg donor because of a genetic connection or the safety in working with someone you trust.
 Since they understand and trust this person, they feel complications will be less likely to arise.

 Yet, there are instances where issues have come up later regarding custody and the role the donor wishes to play in the child’s life.
 Your relative and/or friend may have a change of heart somewhere down the line and want to have more influence and recognition.
 Perhaps because you trust this person and do not want to risk offending them, you decide not to draw up a contract defining exactly where custody of the child lies.

 Working with a relative or loved one can quickly become a sticky situation for you if anything unexpectedly changes for the other party.
 It’s always best to get legal consultation for any donation arrangement.
 They can give you the best information in terms of how to handle delicate situations such as these.
 They will also help you to define what you feel comfortable with based on what is best for your child’s future.

 When it comes to anonymous donors, some individuals are concerned about knowing nothing of their donor but you are able to vet a lot more than you realize.
 Egg donor clinics provide the donor’s ethnicity, medical history, family history, education, and even childhood photographs.
-Sperm and egg donors also undergo genetic screening, psychological screening, blood tests and fertility evaluation before being approved for donation.
+Third party sperm and egg donors also undergo genetic screening, psychological screening, blood tests and fertility evaluation before being approved for donation.

 Both the intended parents and the donor should be informed of their rights in the agreement when going through the process of sperm and egg donation.
 In anonymous situations, donors typically sign over all rights in the initial paperwork with the donation clinic.
 It may happen that donors have learned their genetic material has been used to conceive and they wish to know the child, but because of the contracts that were drawn up in the donation process, they have absolutely no access to the knowledge of where the offspring currently or once resided.